Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Using AWS Console

-01 Sign in to your Trend Micro Cloud One™ – Conformity account, access the Check for SSM Managed Instances rule settings, and identify the delay period (in minutes) configured for recently launched EC2 instances.
+01 Sign in to your Trend Cloud One™ – Conformity account, access the Check for SSM Managed Instances rule settings, and identify the delay period (in minutes) configured for recently launched EC2 instances.

 02 Sign in to the AWS Management Console.